Home / Herefordshire Film Office

 Find A Location In Herefordshire

-We’re pleased to be working with the team at Creative England who can help you find the ideal location in Herefordshire.
+We’re pleased to be working with the Filming in England team, part of Creative UK, who can help you find the ideal location in Herefordshire.

 Our small city, Hereford, sits at the heart of the county and is closer than you think, only 56 miles north of Cardiff, 58 miles west of Birmingham and 70 miles north of Bristol.